-5. Indiana youth typically enroll in 4-H Youth Development programs in the county or state in which they reside.
+Indiana youth typically enroll in 4-H Youth Development programs in the county in which they reside.
 However, individuals living in one county may join 4-H in another county.
 There must be educational or social reasons for an individual joining 4-H in a different county than that of their primary residence.
+Individuals from bordering states may also enroll in Dearborn County.
+If the member was previously enrolled in their home state program, the member will need to initiate communication between their home state educator and the Dearborn County Educator for approval.

 During a single program year, a 4-H member enrolled in a given project may enroll and exhibit that project only in one county or state of enrollment.